-Strong gusts of wind are swirling through Leon today.
+Strong gusts of wind are swirling through Leon, Nicaragua today.
 Mangoes blown out from the trees hit the metal roof with a loud bang and tumble noisily down into our yard.
 They are almost as loud as the cats at night running from rooftop to rooftop, sometimes squabbling, occasionally falling through into the homes below.

 Metal/tin roofs here are often pieced together.
-In some homes this metal is the only thing between the living space and the sky.
-I can see the sun shine through in the kitchen.
+In some homes, this metal is the only thing between the living space and the sky.
+I can see the sunshine through the ceiling above our kitchen sink.

 What you need: